 Milk – 1 liter

 Ready made Shahi Paneer Masala – 1 & 1/2 tsp *

 Cube the paneer and keep it aside.

 Then add the finely chopped green chilies, then add ginger garlic paste.
-Saute for couple of mins, till the ginger garlic paste is cooked well, add the tomatoes, turmeric and salt.
+Saute for a couple of mins, till the ginger garlic paste is cooked well, add the tomatoes, turmeric, and salt.

-Simmer and cover with lid.
+Simmer and cover with a lid.
 Keep stirring and make sure the bottom doesn’t get browned.

 Since the milk added was not boiled before, it cuddled right away.
 My friend says her gravy never turned that way, rather always ends up with a smooth texture.

 The taste was very good, had that rich creamy touch.
 The only thing that can be improved would be adding boiled milk and check out.
 Also, I can probably reduce the milk, add cashew paste as I had thought before.

 I have another recipe, that comes along with the ready made packet, which I will be trying soon.

 *If you do not have ready made Shahi Paneer Masala, you can use Red chili powder, coriander powder.